usds/uswds-jekyll/README.md

 $ gulp init
 ```

 This will re-run the initial Gulp setup as per `gulpfile.js`.
 This copies USWDS files to `assets/`, including `assets/uswds-theme`.
-Any customization to USWDS theme settings will be overwritten.
+Any customization to USWDS theme settings will be overwritten with defaults.

 After running, additional configuration may be needed to get `uswds-theme` working.
 See the [USWDS settings documentation](https://designsystem.digital.gov/documentation/settings/) for help.